Shoe Size May Not Correlate to Penis Size, But Finger Size May

 When it comes to ancient questions about the fit of the body, few subjects cause as much interest (and, unfortunately, confusion) than the size of a shoe and a penis.
 Irrespective of whether you believe in myths and anecdotes that link them, the scientific record says there’s no direct connection.
 Yet, in recent times, attention has shifted to finger size (the ratio of the index finger to the ring finger) as a potential marker of penile size.
 In this article, we’ll explore the research behind these claims and its implications for our notions of human anatomy.

-The Shoe Size Myth
+The Myth of Shoe Size and Penis Size?

 The Finger Size Connection